 To give you a sense of the fun and excitement of the Flame Challenge, here’s a video of last year’s Worldwide Assembly where we spoke with students from around the world about the scientists’ finalist entries.

-Thank you to our Flame Challenge sponsors, the American Chemical Society and the American Association for the Advancement of Science (AAAS), two nonprofit organizations working to improve communication of science.
+Thank you to our Flame Challenge sponsor, the American Chemical Society, a nonprofit organization working to improve communication of science.

 The American Association for the Advancement of Science is the world’s largest general scientific society and proud sponsor of the Flame Challenge 2016.
 As an international, nonprofit organization, AAAS seeks to advance science, engineering and innovation throughout the world for the benefit of all people.